valFortD/valFortD/README.md

 # 👋 Hi, I’m ValFortD
-- I’m interested in game development and is currently learning cpp and building simple games on raylib
+- I am interested in game development and is learning cpp with raylib.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I play fortnite almost every night!
+- ⚡ Fun fact: I play games almost every night!

 <!---
 valFortD/valFortD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.